kostandinang/quartz/content/About.md

 ---
-title: About Me
+title: About me
 description: My bio
 date:
-tags: []
+tags:
 cssclasses:
   - no-meta
 ---

-I’m Kostandin, a software engineer and tech enthusiast from Tirana, Albania.
-My passions lie in startups focused on:
+A software engineer based in Tirana, Albania.

-- Productivity
-- Developer Tools
-- Artificial Intelligence
+I’m passionate about software, startups, and productivity.

-When I’m not working, I enjoy reading and making music
+When I’m not working, I enjoy reading and making music.

 %% ### I embrace: